forskillzor/randomUserApp/README.md

 # Random User App (Android)

+- **Use Release Build variant to run application or rename AndroidManifest.xml in debug directory**
+- **Use Debug Build variant for testing**

 A clean Android app demonstrating modern architecture with Jetpack components, fetching and displaying random user data from [RandomUser.me API](https://randomuser.me/).

 ## Features